-Sixi Town, November 2017.
+November 2017.
 I’m a huge fan of the Robert James Waller novel The Bridges of Madison County, not to mention the brilliant movie adaptation starring Clint Eastwood and Meryl Streep.
-Some years ago I was lucky enough to spend a memorable day touring the actual bridges during my stay in Iowa, USA.
-So when I heard about a county in southeast China that was also home to hundreds of ancient, covered wooden bridges, I naturally jumped at the chance to check them out.
-My Tai Shun base was Sixi Town, a sleepy lakeside community with traditional architecture and crowing roosters, framed by a dramatic backdrop of rolling mountains.
+Some years ago I was even lucky enough to spend a memorable day touring the actual bridges during my stay in Iowa, USA.
+So when I heard about a county in southeast China that was also home to a number of ancient, covered wooden bridges, I naturally jumped at the chance to check them out.
+Taishun County is a remote, rural region of Zhejiang Province in southern China and my base for that trip was Sixi Town, a sleepy lakeside community with traditional architecture, crowing roosters and a dramatic backdrop of rolling mountains.

-Sixi Town, November 2017.
-This gorgeous town park is kept in shape by a team of dedicated locals.
-On the day of my visit they were cutting the grass, pulling up weeds, trimming trees and planting vegetables, while one old dude patched up the wooden fence running alongside the central path.
+November 2017.
+Sixi Town’s small park is kept in shape by a team of dedicated locals.
+On that first day they were out in numbers cutting the grass, pulling up weeds, trimming trees and planting vegetables, while one old dude was patching up the bamboo fence that runs alongside the main path.